 Comfort and Mobility

-These pants offer decent comfort for lounging around, but that's not really what they are meant for.
+These pants offer decent comfort for lounging around, but that's not really what they suit.
 Owing to their total lack of a stretchy fabric like spandex or elastane, the 100% nylon shell limits mobility on steep ascents.
 The legs also slide up when you are sitting down, which in addition to just being a little annoying, exposes skin to sun and bugs.

 One positive design element is the two small sections of elastic on each side of the waist that enables a little stretch beyond the advertised size.
-The belt also permits a fair amount of adjustability if your waist shrinks over the course of a longer adventure.
+The belt also permits a fair amount of adjustability if your waistline shrinks throughout a longer adventure.
 Other than that, these pants are somewhat limited and rank towards the bottom of the pack in terms of this metric.

 Venting and Breathability